-- 34.-(1) A shipowner must not allow his ship - (a) to put to sea; or - (b) if it is already at sea, to remain at sea, unless the requirement in subsection (2) is met. - (2) The requirement mentioned in subsection (1) is that there is in force a contract of insurance or other financial security - (a) that is contracted with, or provided by, an approved financial security provider; - (b) that is adequate to ensure that the shipowner will be able to meet any liabilities the shipowner may have - (i) arising from the shipowner's obligation to repatriate a seafarer; or - (ii) to provide compensation in the event of death or long-term disability to seafarers arising from occupational injury, illness or hazard; and - (c) that contains such terms and conditions, and meets such other requirements, as may be prescribed.

-- (3) The liabilities of the shipowner referred to in subsection (2)(b) include liabilities arising under - (a) sections 23(9), 24(1), 35, 36 and 37; - (b) the Work Injury Compensation Act 2019 or the Work Injury Compensation Act repealed by that Act; and [Act 27 of 2019 wef 01/09/2020] - (c) the seafarer's employment agreements of seafarers working on the ship.
+- 34.-(1) A shipowner must not allow his ship - (a) to put to sea; or - (b) if it is already at sea, to remain at sea, unless the requirement in subsection (2) is met. - (2) The requirement referred to in subsection (1) is that there is in force a contract of insurance or other security adequate to ensure that the shipowner will be able to meet any liabilities the shipowner may have arising from repatriation of a seafarer or to provide compensation in the event of death or long term disability to seafarers arising from occupational injury, illness or hazard. - (3) The liabilities of the shipowner referred to in subsection (2) include liabilities arising under - (a) sections 23(9), 24(1), 35, 36 and 37; - (b) section 23 of the Work Injury Compensation Act (Cap.
+354); and

-- (4) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$10,000 or to imprisonment for a term not exceeding 12 months or to both. - (5) In this section, "approved financial security provider" means a provider of insurance or other financial security that has been approved by the Director under section 34A for the purposes of this section.
+- (c) the seafarer's employment agreements of seafarers working on the ship. - (4) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$10,000 or to imprisonment for a term not exceeding 12 months or to both.